Betty Carter Day

 Click here to Support Jazz on the Tube

-Singer Betty Carter (born Lillie Mae Jones) was born May 16, 1929 in Flint, Michigan.
+Singer Betty Carter, born Lillie Mae Jones, was born on May 16, 1929, in Flint, Michigan.

-As a teenager, she’d already captured the attention of Dizzy Gillespie and Charlie Parker.
-At 19, Lionel Hampton hired her to join his band and in 1960 she toured with Ray Charles.
+Even as a teenager, she had caught the attention of Dizzy Gillespie and Charlie Parker.
+At the age of 19, Lionel Hampton hired her to join his band, and in 1960, she toured with Ray Charles.

-Carter survived the career doldrums that hit many straight ahead jazz musicians in the 60s and 70s and received a burst of popularity that spread her music around the globe.
+Carter managed to navigate through the challenging times faced by many straight ahead jazz musicians in the 1960s and 1970s.
+She experienced a surge in popularity that spread her music across the globe.

-Renowned for her improvisational vocalizations, Betty Carter’s singing career began in Flint, Michigan as a girl in the church choir.
+Known for her improvisational vocalizations, Betty Carter’s singing career began in Flint, Michigan, where she sang in the church choir.

-Nick named “The Kid” by band mates during this period, she is considered the last of the big band jazz singers for her time spent under Hampton’s guidance.
+During this period, her bandmates nicknamed her “The Kid,” and she is regarded as the last of the big band jazz singers due to her time spent under Hampton’s guidance.

-Departing from the Hampton, she moved to New York in 1951 and would remain for much of the decade recording with King Pleasure, the “Ray Bryant Trio”, and appearing at the Apollo Theater.
+After leaving Hampton’s band, she moved to New York in 1951 and spent much of the decade recording with King Pleasure, the “Ray Bryant Trio,” and performing at the Apollo Theater.

-On Miles Davis’ recommendation Betty stated touring with Ray Charles in 1960 and the following year the duo recorded the R&B hit “Baby, It’s Cold Outside.”
+Based on Miles Davis’ recommendation, Betty began touring with Ray Charles in 1960, and the following year, the duo recorded the R&B hit “Baby, It’s Cold Outside.”

-Betty Carter continued to perform up until her death in 1998, taking her rightful place among the most celebrated jazz singers of our time.
+Betty Carter continued to perform until her death in 1998, rightfully earning her place among the most celebrated jazz singers of our time.